Quran-Analytics/qurananalytics_v1/README.md

 3.  /images
 4.  aux/log/out/pdf : Files related to LaTex

-### Run Code
+## Run Code

 To run the codes from the book, follow these instructions.
 These steps are assuming user have R and Rstudio installed on their device;

 1. Open QuranAnalytics.Rproj
-2. Check our Session Info (sessioninfo.md) to crosscheck user's package version with ours.
+2. Check our [Session Info](https://github.com/Quran-Analytics/qurananalytics_v1/blob/main/sessioninfo.md) to crosscheck user's package version with ours.
 Huge gaps between versions might cause an error.
 3. Open the desired topic via rMarkdown.
 4. Run.

+## Contact

+If you face any unsure error and would like us to debug, feel free to leave an issue on Github or contact us via email abdullahzubair.wh@gmail.com
+Should you have any questions regarding the approach, you can also email abdullahzubair.wh@gmail.com where he will forward your questions to the authors.